CameronChambers93/Yoshieru/README.md

 ## Back End

 The first step was to implement the back end needed to supply the necessary information for this project.
-I did a little bit of searching and came across [JMDict](http://edrdg.org/jmdict/j_jmdict.html), which since 1996 has had "at its aim the compilation of a multilingual lexical database with Japanese as the pivot language."
-The database holds information about 'every' Japanese word, including definitions, word type, and auxiliary information.
-I imported the JMDict database into a Postgres database and set up a Node.js server to handle read requests to the database.
-One table contains an entry for each word in the JMDict, a second contains information needed to aid in querying for words, and a third which contains information used for streaming audio files.
+I did a little bit of searching and came across [JMDict](http://edrdg.org/jmdict/j_jmdict.html), which since 1999 has had "at its aim the compilation of a multilingual lexical database with Japanese as the pivot language."
+The lexical database holds information about 'every' Japanese word, including definitions, word type, and auxiliary information.
+I have an Express server which parses the JSON file, stores information regarding each entry in the database, then uses that information to handle searches in the form of API calls.

 I have uploaded a copy to a VM that I will try to keep available [here.](http://ec2-3-129-62-182.us-east-2.compute.amazonaws.com:3000/)